joseph-grosso/ray-tracer-challenge/README.md

 - [ ] Write a function for canvas.h that directly exports image files to .png instead of only to .ppm
 - [x] Separate Color class into its own header file
 - [x] Rename all .h files to .hpp
+- [ ] Fix download location of the PerlinNoise file